Arthur Henry Cross: Legacy

 Cross received an engraved gold watch upon visiting his old village, and later a road there was named after him.
 Cross offered the use of his VC as a prop in the film Carrington V.C. where it was worn by David Niven in the title role.

-Five of Cross's medals (including the VC and Military Medal were sold for £185,000 by Spink's of London on the 19 April 2012.

-He was buried in the family grave at Streatham Vale Cemetery, Plot E, Square 27, Grave 885, joining his second wife along with their two children.
+Cross died on 23 November 1965 and was buried in the family grave at Streatham Vale Cemetery, Plot E, Square 27, Grave 885, joining his second wife along with their two children.
+His medals, including the VC and Military Medal, were sold for £185,000 by Spink's of London on 19 April 2012.